 Taking all factors into the consideration, a more universal formula that you can apply to calculate your localization budget will look like this:

 With all of the above factors in mind, we would hypothetically need to spend 31,5 EUR to localize our homepage.
 This is a huge drop from the initial 70 EUR we calculated using the basic calculation method.

-Calculating the localization budget: does the universal approach exist?
+Calculating the localization budget: Does a universal approach exist?

-One of the main reasons why discussing the final rates for translation services can be futile is the fact that the universal approach simply doesn’t exist.
+One of the main reasons why discussing the final rates for translation services can be futile is the fact that a universal approach simply doesn’t exist.
 First of all, you have to examine the content to be translated with a translation approach in mind.
-Once we have the basic details, we can start entering the numbers into the localization budget calculator and talk numbers.
+Once we have the basic details, we can start entering the numbers into the localization budget calculator and begin discussing numbers.

-If this all sounds complicated, we have to say that it’s actually not, if you have the files at hand.
+If this all sounds a bit complicated, we have to say that it’s actually not, if you have the files at hand.
 You can upload the files to our system and get an automated price calculation, based on some very rough estimates.
-If you would like to see the numbers drop, as your localization budget is limited, reach out to us, and we will help you find the best way to localize your content.
+If, due to your localization being limited, you would like to see the numbers drop, reach out to us, and we will help you find the best way to localize your content.

-As you could see above, minor changes can influence the final costs significantly, even up to 50%-60%.
-We will be glad to help you any way we can, and we will make sure that your content is translated properly, without breaking your bank!
+As you can see from the example above, minor changes can influence the final costs significantly; by as much as 50 – or even – 60 percent!
+We will be glad to help you any way we can, and we will make sure that your content is translated properly, without breaking the bank!